AlexandraWeber12/strings/Notes/NotesDuringDevelopment.md

 # r-value reference
 The r-value reference was used for the move ctor.
 It seemed like that the r-value reference of the "object-to-be-moved-from" enables the access to private member variables.

+# Copy assignment operator
+Why can private members accessed in these functions when passed as const&?
+Same was done before with && references.
+What is the usual behavior of a copy assignment operator?
+Does this make a deep copy of the assigned members?
+Should pointer type members only be assigned, should container type members be recreated?
+Should a check be added for self assignment?